-Always watch your credit and make sure all of the transactions and changes are accurate and something initiated by you.
+Always watch your credit and ensure all of the transactions and changes are accurate and initiated by you.

-Another big reason watching your credit score is ideal is because it helps keep you aware and in-tuned to your spending habits, repayment habits, credit lines, and so much more.
+Another big reason watching your credit score is ideal is because it helps keep you aware and in-tuned with your spending habits, repayment habits, credit lines, and so much more.

 Being aware of what is going on with your credit score will help you keep your credit in check and your payments handed in on time.

-Knowing what your credit score is at all times will help you predetermine where you stand when it comes time to apply for a loan, credit card, apartment, etc. You won’t have to waste a hard inquiry if you know what your credit score is before you apply.
+Knowing your credit score at all times will help you predetermine where you stand when it comes time to apply for a loan, credit card, apartment, etc. You won’t have to waste a hard inquiry if you know your credit score before applying.

 People tend to have many questions regarding credit use when taking out loans.
 Here are a few of the most asked questions with the best information we could find to give you helpful and useful answers.

 This will depend on the types of loans you take out.
-However, the biggest impact on your score with multiple loans will base on how you handle the accounts and whether or not you are paying them on time.
+However, the biggest impact on your score with multiple loans will be how you handle the accounts and whether or not you are paying them on time.

 Having a loan and making on-time monthly payments is a great way to create proof of reliability.
-However, paying your loan off early will help you save money on interest and will also free up credit on your report improving your overall score.
+However, paying your loan early will help you save money on interest and free up credit on your report, improving your overall score.

 Taking out a personal loan overall can be a great way to improve your credit score, and it can prove you are trustworthy, decrease interest rates, and qualify you for bigger, better offers in the future.

-Be sure to take out only what you can afford to pay back and be responsible for your spending.
+Be sure to take out only what you can afford to pay back and be responsible with your spending.